Trademark Protection - From Application to Enforcement

 Final Registration

-If no objections, your trademark is registered within six months.
+If no objections, your trade mark is registered within six months.

 Certification

-Your trademark is added to the registry, and you receive a registration certificate.
+Your trade mark is added to the registry, and you receive a registration certificate.

 How to Apply for EU or International Trade Mark Protection